someshtiwarii/website/README.md

-# website
+# Portfolio Website
- this a website made using html and css
+ This is a portfolio website and its made using HTML and CSS only.